 However, employers may still take employment actions related to legitimate business reasons.
 This may include layoffs due to closure of a worksite, but the employer has the burden to demonstrate that an employee would have been laid off even if leave had not been taken.

 Highly compensated “key” employees, as defined under FMLA, may be refused to return in the same position, along with employees who took leave to care for their child under the expanded FMLA provision if their employer has fewer than 25 employees and meets certain hardship conditions.

 Who is responsible for paying for the leave?

-Employers are responsible for paying for leave benefits.
-However, they will be eligible for payroll tax credits.
-The Act takes effect on April 1, 2020 and sunsets on December 31, 2020.
+Covered employers are required to offer FFCRA paid leave benefits and are eligible for dollar-for-dollar reimbursement through payroll tax credits.
+The Act sunsets on December 31, 2020.
 (See Division G—Tax Credits for Paid Sick and Paid Family and Medical Leave).

 The safety and human resources experts at simplicityHR by ALTRES are working around the clock to support our clients and our community.
 If you have questions about how we can help, contact simplicityHR.

 This article is for informational purposes only and does not constitute legal advice.
 Readers should first consult their attorney or human resources adviser before acting upon any information in this article.